-It’s tough to find good books for kids these days, and classics which haven’t been altered by people seeking to make them more politically correct are an even tougher thing to find.
-We know about used book stores, we have all found some amazing things there, but did you think of antique stores?
+It’s tough to find good books for kids, and classics which haven’t been altered by people seeking to make them more politically correct are an even more difficult thing to find.
+We know about used book stores, we have all found some amazing things there, but did you think of browsing through antique stores?

 These stores are windows into the past, there are butter churns, old instruments, bread boxes and old books.
 Now sometimes the books are quite expensive – we found a 1926 Webster’s Dictionary for $100.
 Before you choke, look at this beauty!
 It is almost a foot thick, has etymology, history and more surrounding each of the words.
 It’s an amazing window into the past.
 It even lists a few species that are either now extinct, like the Thylecene(Tasmanian Tiger) or have been found alive and well after being thought extinct, such as the Coelecanth.
 This is a new favorite here – we take great joy in looking up some random word and learning about it and its history.

 What a rare find and a treat to have in the house!

 Just this morning, I picked up a very tattered and fragile copy of Nicholson’s Elementary Algebra, published in 1888.
 I’m hoping this is my opening to finally understanding Algebra, but I also believe that it will be a great reference book for my kids!
 This was $5, and I’m very excited to read it…carefully…I may look into having it rebound, I’m not as concerned about the monetary value as I am in retaining the knowledge it contains.

 I also saw a couple other little gems, a few of the Junior classics series at a few dollars a piece, a copy of Five Little Peppers, and a few other things.
 The books are invaluable, and hard to replace.
 In this age of disposable everything, it’s nice to have something that has stood the test of time.